 1. Planting time.
 Plant dahlia tubers when the ground has warmed up in the spring.
 Here in Iowa, we plant our tubers in mid to late May.
 Plant tubers about 3-4 inches deep, laying the tuber on its side with the "eye" facing up.
 Cover with soil.

 2. Watering needs.
 Do NOT water your tubers until you start to see green growth.
 Once you see green, then water your dahlias similarly to other flowers.
 Regular water helps them grow, but they don't like wet feet.
 So be sure your planting area has good drainage.
-We also use a low nitrogen fertilizer a couple times throughout the growing season.
+We also use a low nitrogen fertilizer 2-3 times throughout the growing season.
+We stop fertilizing by early to mid-September as it seems to help prepare the tubers for the end of the season when it comes time to dig and store.

 3. Pinch and deadhead.
-Once dahlias grow to about a foot tall, then pinch them just above a leaf node, leaving at least 2 sets of leaves on the plant.
+Once dahlias grow to about a foot tall, we pinch them just above a leaf node, leaving at least 2 sets of leaves on the plant.
 By pinching, you are encouraging the dahlia to branch off, giving you more flowers.
 Once dahlias start to bloom, be sure to keep them deadheaded.
 If you do this, you'll see abundant blooms from late summer through frost.
+Don't hesitate to cut your dahlia blooms vigorously and cut deep.
+The more frequent and deeper you cut, the more they will bloom with tall, strong stems.

 1. Be sure you're buying plants from a reputable seller to ensure they are healthy from the start.